Marius Niculae: International career

 On 5 December, Niculae scored his first brace for Romania in a 2–3 defeat to Algeria.
 Three days later, he scored another brace against the same opponent.
 On 24 March 2001, Niculae played his first official match for Romania during the 2002 World Cup qualifiers in a 0–2 defeat to Italy.
 In those qualifiers, on 2 June, he scored another brace for the national team in a 2–0 win against rivals Hungary.
 He netted another double in the second leg against the Magyars which also ended in a 2–0 victory.
 He scored his tenth international goal on 10 November in a 2002 World Cup Play-off, where Romania lost 1–2 against Slovenia.
 Romania failed to qualify for the 2002 World Cup, since they managed only a draw in the second leg.
 On 20 August 2002, Niculae was recalled for Romania, ending a nine-month absence caused by a long-term injury.

 On 28 April 2004, Niculae returned to the national team, coming as a late substitute in a 5–1 thrashing win against Germany, the worst away defeat for the Germans in the past 65 years.
 It was his first match for Romania since November 2002.
 On 8 September, Niculae scored a brace in a 2006 World Cup qualifying match against Andorra, ending a nearly three-year goalless strike for Romania.

 On 12 March 2008, Niculae was recalled to play for Romania following a two-year break, last playing against Colombia in May 2006.
 He marked his return with an assist for Daniel Niculae and with a goal following Bănel Nicoliță's cross, winning against Russia with a crushing 3–0.
 On 15 May, he was included by Victor Pițurcă in the preliminary squad for UEFA Euro 2008.
 He was kept for the final 23-man squad for Euro 2008, where he wore the number 18 shirt.
 He played his first match from the "Group of Death" in a goalless draw against France, coming in as a substitute for Adrian Mutu in the second half.
-On 17 June, he was in the starting lineup in the third match of the group, against Netherlands.
+On 17 June, he was in the starting line-up in the third match of the group, against Netherlands.
 Romania lost 0–2, thus failing to advance further from the group stage.